syntax-errxr/Live-Cybersecurity-Log-Analyzer/README.md

 ## Usage
 - Just run script from src folder
-- View real-time updates on the dashboard).
+- View real-time updates on the dashboard.
 - Receive instant alerts for any detected anomalies via email or SMS.
 ---